Aircraft camouflage: Cold War and after

 During the Cold War, camouflage was partially abandoned; for example, glossy anti-flash white was used on aircraft as protection from nuclear flash, including high-flying Royal Air Force nuclear weapon-carrying V-bombers.
 When SAMs made high level attack too dangerous, the plans for RAF bombers changed to low level attack and camouflaged top surfaces returned.

 Apart from American and Soviet strategic forces, however, camouflage continued to be applied tactically.
-For example in the Korean War, American B-29 bombers were switched to night flying with black undersides when Chinese fighters became a significant threat.
+For example, in the Korean War, American B-29 bombers were switched to night flying with black undersides when Chinese fighters became a significant threat.
 In the Vietnam War, North Vietnamese MiG-21 fighters were painted by hand in green ground camouflage patterns, while the USAAF and US Navy both restarted experiments with painted camouflage.
 In the Soviet–Afghan War, Soviet Mil Mi-24 helicopters were camouflaged in a sand and spinach pattern.

 In the 1970s, heat-seeking missiles were developed that had a range greater than the visual acuity of pilots.
 Aircraft camouflage now had two major threats that it was not able to fully defeat—radar and infrared detection.
 Camouflage accordingly became less important.
 However, by the 1980s, the human eye was again seen as sufficiently important a threat that aircraft like the ground attack A-10 Thunderbolt (Warthog) were painted in camouflage schemes that included both disruptive ground coloration and automimicry (deceptive self-imitation), in the form of a false canopy on the underside.

 Methods

 Camouflage for aircraft is complicated by the fact that the aircraft's background varies widely, depending on the location of the observer, the nature of the background and the aircraft's motion.
 For this reason, military aircraft were often painted to match the sky when viewed from below, and to either match the ground or break up the aircraft's outline when viewed from above.
 This is a form of countershading, likely to work best on aircraft such as heavy bombers that do not fly inverted during combat.
-Because of the way light hits it, patterns of dark and light will often be present on an aircraft even if it is entirely one color, making it easier to see Reflections and specular highlights can be counteracted by painting an aircraft in neutral shades with a non-reflective, matte finish.
+Because of the way light hits it, patterns of dark and light will often be present on an aircraft even if it is entirely one colour, making it easier to see Reflections and specular highlights can be counteracted by painting an aircraft in neutral shades with a non-reflective, matte finish.
 There is a trade-off between the effectiveness of camouflage and the size of recognition markings: larger markings reduce the risk of friendly fire through misrecognition, but compromise camouflage.